-Alexandra Collins is a first year graduate student specializing in the history of photography, with a particular focus on contemporary American subjects.
+Alexandra Collins Mathwig studies the history of photography, with a particular focus on contemporary American subjects.
 She received her BA in Art History and Archaeology from Washington University in St. Louis in 2010.
 Her undergraduate honors thesis, “Not So Beautiful: A Contextual Analysis of Martha Rosler’s Bringing the War Home: House Beautiful,” examined Rosler’s politically motivated series of photomontages on the Vietnam War.
 She presented a version of this project focusing on the feminist implications of Rosler’s series at the South Eastern College Art Conference in 2010 entitled “False Dichotomies: Martha Rosler’s Bringing the War Home: House Beautiful.”
-At Brown, she plans to focus on post-1950 American photography.
-In particular, she is interested the issues of individual and group identity and the construction of photographic narratives.
+Her current research focuses on John Szarkowski's tenure as Director of Photography at the Museum of Modern Art in New York from 1962 to 1991.

 Ruth W. Lo is a Ph.D. candidate studying the history of architecture and urbanism.
 She holds a B.A. in Architecture and a B.A. in Italian Studies from the University of California, Berkeley, where she spent a year studying at the University of Bologna in Italy.
-She worked at Steven Holl Architects for several years prior to returning to graduate school at Cornell University, where she received her M.A. in the History of Architecture and Urban Development.
-Her current research is on food, architecture, and urban planning of Rome during the first decades of the twentieth century.
+She worked at Steven Holl Architects prior to returning to graduate school at Cornell University, where she received her M.A. in the History of Architecture and Urban Development.
+Her current research is on food, architecture, and urban planning of Rome during the first half of the twentieth century.
 Ruth is the Donald and Maria Cox Pre-Doctoral Rome Prize Fellow in Modern Italian Studies at the American Academy in Rome during academic years 2013-2015.

-Emilia Mickevicius is a first year student studying the history of photography in relation to modern and contemporary art.
+Emilia Mickevicius is studying the history of photography in relation to modern and contemporary art.
 She received her B.A. with Honors from the University of Chicago in 2011, where she studied art history and visual art.
 In her undergraduate thesis she examined the modernist photographer Paul Strand’s The Mexican Portfolio and subsequent film projects.
 She also interned at the Art Institute of Chicago in the departments of Prints & Drawings and Photography.
-Emmy’s interests include western American landscape photography and the historical formulation and usage of terms such as picturesque and documentary; the legacy and impact of the 1975 George Eastman House show New Topographics; the rise of color in art photography; and the relationship of photography to other media, especially film and painting.
+Emmy’s interests include the representation of landscape and environment, the legacy of the 1975 George Eastman House exhibition New Topographics, the rise of color in art photography, directorial and tableau photographs, and art theory and criticism.

 Emily Chace Morash